Sohamp1504/Java_Program/README.md

 14) Develope The Program Of Multiplication Table Of A Number
 15) Develope The Program Of Find Out The factorial Of a Number
 16) Develope The Program Of Find The Sum of Digit Of a Number
+17) Develope The Program Of Find The Greatest Digit Of A Number
+18) Develope The Program Of Count The number Of digit In the number
+19) Develope The Program Of Read The Number And Then Findout weather It is Palindrome Number Or Not
+20) Develope The Program To Find The Sum Of first And Last Digit Of the Number
+21) Develope The Program Of Create The Array Of N Number And Accept The Value From User And Print This Array Using The For Each loop
+22) Develope The Program Of Find Length Of The String
+23) Develope The Program To Print Each Character Of The String On A Separate line
+24) Develope The Program To Print The Character Of String Reverse Order
+25) Develope The Program To Find Out Weather Two String Equal or Not
+26) Deveolpe The Program To count The Vowels in This String
+27) Develope The Program An Email Address Of User And Then Print Username , CompanyName And Domain
+28) Develope The Program To Find The Palindrome Or Not Palindrome
+29) deveolpe The Program To Find The Sum And Average Of 5 Intergers
+30) deveolpe The Program To Find The Sum And Average Of 5 Intergers
+31) Develope The Progam To Find The Occurrence Of A Number In The Array
+32) Develope The Program To Print Array Number In Reverse Order
+33) Develope The Program To Implement The Bubble Sort Algorithm
+34) develope The Program To Print The Length Of each String
+35) Develope The Program Of Fibonacci Series